-In order to manage our exposure to fluctuations in interest and foreign currency exchange rates we utilize derivative financial instruments such as forward starting swaps and foreign currency forwards.
+In order to manage our exposure to fluctuations in interest and foreign currency exchange rates we utilize derivative financial instruments such as foreign currency forwards.
 We do not use any derivative financial instruments for trading or other speculative purposes.

 All derivatives are recorded at fair value, however, the classification of gains and losses resulting from changes in the fair values of derivatives are dependent on the intended use of the derivative and its resulting designation.
 If a derivative is designated as a fair value hedge, then a change in the fair value of the derivative is offset against the change in the fair value of the underlying hedged item and only the ineffective portion of the hedge, if any, is recognized in earnings.
 If a derivative is designated as a cash flow hedge, then the effective portion of a change in the fair value of the derivative is recognized as a component of accumulated other comprehensive income until the underlying hedged item is recognized in earnings, or the forecasted transaction is no longer probable of occurring.
 If a derivative does not qualify as a highly effective hedge, any change in fair value is immediately recognized in earnings.
 We formally document all hedging relationships for all derivative hedges and the underlying hedged items, as well as the risk management objectives and strategies for undertaking the hedge transactions.
-We classify the fair value of all derivative contracts as current or non-current assets or liabilities, depending on the realized and unrealized gain or loss position of the hedged contract at the balance sheet date, and the timing of future cash flows.
+We classify the fair value of all derivative contracts as current or noncurrent assets or liabilities, depending on the realized and unrealized gain or loss position of the hedged contract at the balance sheet date, and the timing of future cash flows.
 The cash flows from derivatives treated as hedges are classified in the Consolidated Statements of Cash Flows in the same category as the item being hedged.

-The following table shows the notional principal amounts of our outstanding derivative instruments as of September 30, 2014 and 2013 (in thousands):
+The following table shows the notional principal amounts of our outstanding derivative instruments as of September 30, 2015 and 2014 (in thousands):

-Notional Principal

-September 30, 2014 2013

-Instruments designated as accounting hedges:

-Foreign currency forwards \$ 249,628 \$ 231,051

-Forward starting swap 58,415

-Instruments not designated as accounting hedges:

-Foreign currency forwards \$ 136,955 \$ 130,687
+Notional Princi pal September 30, 2015 2014 Instruments designated as accounting hedges: Foreign currency forwards \$ 217,796 \$ 249,628 Instruments not designated as accounting hedges: Foreign currency forwards \$ 142,820 \$ 136,955

-Included in the amounts not designated as accounting hedges above at September 30, 2014 and 2013 are foreign currency forwards with notional principal amounts of \$132.1 million and \$128.1 million, respectively, that have been designed to manage exposure to foreign currency exchange risks, and for which the gains or losses of the changes in fair value of the forwards has approximately offset an equal and opposite amount of gains or losses related to the foreign currency exposure.
+Included in the amounts not designated as accounting hedges above at September 30, 2015 and 2014 are foreign currency forwards with notional principal amounts of \$117.8 million and \$132.1 million, respectively, that have been designed to manage exposure to foreign currency exchange risks, and for which the gains or losses of the changes in fair value of the forwards has approximately offset an equal and opposite amount of gains or losses related to the foreign currency exposure.